Labels and Safe Food

 Check the temperature of your refrigerator and freezer with an appliance thermometer.
 The refrigerator should be at 40 °F or below and the freezer at 0 °F or below

 While we are on the subject of thermometers, it is a good idea to check your meat thermometers from time to time to ensure their accuracy.
-To do so place some ice cubes in a glass and fill it with water. place the thermometer n the glass with out touching sides or bottom for two minutes.
+To do so place some ice cubes in a glass and fill it with water. place the thermometer n the glass without touching sides or bottom for two minutes.
 If it reads 32 degrees F then it is accurate.
 If not you will need to adjust either the device or or adjust for the degree it is off when checking temps.

 Shelf Stable vs Refrigerated Foods

-Some foods can be safely stored at room temperature they are referred to as “shelf stable.”
-Jerky, country hams, some canned and bottled foods, rice, pasta, flour, sugar, spices, oils, and even some other foods are specially processed specifically for shelf stability.
+Some foods can be safely stored at room temperature; they are referred to as “shelf stable.”
+Jerky, country hams, some canned and bottled foods, rice, pasta, flour, sugar, spices, oils, and even some other foods that are processed specifically for shelf stability.
 All canned goods are not considered shelf stable.
 Some canned food, such as some canned hams and seafood, are not safe at room temperature.
 These will be labeled “Keep Refrigerated.”
 Always read labels since a food that is packaged shelf stable may need to be refrigerated after opening.
 Soy sauce is one good example of that.

 Repackaging Shelf Stable Food or Bulk Food From Bins